evertonfraga/GetData-CourseProject/README.md

 }
 ```

-4) A series of replaces to make column names more readable.
+### 4. A series of replaces to make column names more readable.

+In order to having more readable column names, a

 ```r
 col <- colnames(data)
 colnames(data) <- lapply(col, function(x){